Staubgeborener/Klipper-Backup/docs/configuration.md

 | `commit_email` | *anything*      | `whoami@hostname --long-unique_id` output | `commit_email="backup@hostname"` |

 ### 3. allow_empty_commits
-You can choose whether you want to push empty commits or not (this serves to permanently check whether the service is running correctly in the background), for example `allow_empty_commits="false"`.
+You can choose whether you want to push empty commits or not (this serves to permanently check whether the service is running correctly in the background).
 The value can be `true` or `false` (default value if nothing is defined: `true`).

 | Parameter                | Possible values | Default value | Example                       |
 | ------------------------ | --------------- |---------------|------------------------------ |